4 min read

 - Gives peace of mind to pet parents that large expenses incurred by illness or accidents will be covered

-Cons - Why you shouldn't obtain pet insurance
+Cons: Why should you not obtain pet insurance?

 - Premiums can be increased due to the age and breed of your pet, such as older pets and breeds with common hereditary issues